Nationalarenan: History

+On January 13, 2024, a naming rights sponsorship agreement was reached with the Norwegian hotel company Strawberry.
+The new name, "Strawberry Arena", took effect on July 12, 2024.

 Structure and facilities

 The stadium has a retractable roof, enabling events to take place during the winter season and to host indoor entertainment shows.
 The facade of the arena can be lit up in 17 million different color schemes.
 For example, the stadium is lit up in blue and yellow when Sweden's national team is playing matches.
 Nationalarenan is a UEFA Category 4 stadium, and the natural turf pitch measures 105 x 68 metres.
 In the middle of the stadium roof, a 240 square metres big media cube is placed where the attendance can follow what is happening.
 In addition, 647 LED-screens are installed throughout the facility to enhance the guest experience.